-We’ve stayed at Kooljaman and also Middle Lagoon before, and Pender Bay is actually just around the corner from the latter.
+We’ve stayed at Kooljaman (now closed!) and also Middle Lagoon before, and Pender Bay is actually just around the corner from the latter.
 From the moment we pulled up to camp though, I was absolutely gobsmacked at how beautiful the area is, and the way its been set up.

 Honestly, this is the most scenic camp site we’ve ever stayed at, and that is a pretty big call!

 You’ll find Pender Bay not far from Middle Lagoon, roughly 178km from Broome itself.
 Its up the Cape Leveque and Dampier Peninsula Road, and then along the same road to Middle Lagoon, before teeing off.

 The road in is not amazingly smooth, especially if you’ve never done much sand or corrugations before, or towed a new trailer.
 It starts off fairly corrugated and sandy, and then you get a heap of woops (ups and downs) where you need to be going slowly.

 You should deflate your tyre pressures and adjust your speed accordingly.
 Watch out for other traffic, as many parts are only wide enough for one vehicle, and one of you will have to reverse if you don’t stop in the right spots.